LucasKuhn/notes/active_record.md

 # ACTIVE RECORD
-Active Record is a Gem for ORM (Object Relational Mapping) It is the M on the MVC, a Model that is backed by Database
+Active Record is a Gem for ORM (Object Relational Mapping).
+It is the M on the MVC, a Model responsible for representing business dataand logic, that is backed by Database.
+It facilitates the creation and use of business objects whose data requires persistent storage to a database
-### CREATING TABLES
+## CREATING TABLES

 The equivalent to doing this in SQL
 ```ruby